 The City Clerk shall retain any such returned envelope and the materials enclosed in it.

-Assessment Ballots, once opened, are public records

 Prior to commencement of the tabulation, all Assessment Ballots received shall be kept together in a secure location by the City Clerk.
-Pursuant to subsection (e)(1) of Section 53753, during and after the tabulation, all returned Assessment Ballots are public records and shall be available for review by the public.
+Pursuant to Section 53753(e)(1) of, during and after the tabulation, all returned Assessment Ballots are public records and shall be available for review by the public.
 A complete listing of Assessor’s Parcel Numbers for which “Yes” or “No” Assessment Ballots are received shall be available for public information.

-J. Voting of City Land.
+E. Voting of City Land

 The City Council recognizes and is sensitive to the fact that assessments are a cost to the taxpayer, either directly as an assessment against the taxpayer’s property or through the payment of assessments for benefits to City-owned land.
 As a result, the voting of City land in favor of an assessment can have signficant impact on property owners.
 On the other hand, the City Council is also sensitive to benefits that can be provided to taxpayers, property owners and the City as a whole through the proper use of the assessment process.
 As a result, the decision of how to vote City land, either for an assessment or against an assessment, is a policy decision that must be made by the City Council on a case by case basis.

 The City Council reserves to itself the authority to vote City land.
 The City Council shall determine how to vote City land in an assessment district proceeding at the time of its preliminary approval of the assessment engineer’s report and the setting of the protest hearing.
 The City Council shall instruct the City Manager to act consistently with the City Council’s determination.
 The decision by the City Council on how to vote City land shall not bind the City Council on the issue of whether to approve the assessment district once all of the protest ballots are tabulated at the public hearing on the matter.
-The City Council will make that final determination based upon the balloting and the testimony it receives in that public hearing.
+The City Council shall make that final determination based upon the balloting and the testimony it receives in that public hearing.

 Adopted – November 24, 2009

+Amended – ____, 2018